 - A bit on the pricey side

 ASUS ROG STRIX GeForce RTX 2070 Super

-No graphics card list would be complete without an Asus RoG Strix card, and as usual, Asus’ well-known gaming brand focuses on delivering great performance, though a design refresh might be long overdue.
+No graphics card list would be complete without an Asus RoG Strix card, and as usual, Asus’ well-known gaming brand focuses on delivering brilliant performance, even though a design refreshment may be long overdue.